orbkit/orbkit/doc/_build/html/_sources/documentation/terminal.txt

 Derivative Calculation
 ----------------------

-orbkit can compute analytical spatial derivatives with respect to :math:`x`, :math:`y`, or :math:`z` for the atomic and molecular orbitals, as well as for the electron density.
+orbkit can compute analytical spatial derivatives up to second order with respect to :math:`x`, :math:`y`, or :math:`z` for the atomic and molecular orbitals, as well as for the electron density.
 For instance, a derivative of the density with respect to :math:`x` can be invoked as follows:

 .. code-block:: bash